JakeHiji/jakehiji.github.io/projects/project-1.md

 labels:
   - Robotics
   - Arduino
-  - C++
+  - Java
 summary: My partner and I created a snake video game for our final project for ICS 111.
 ---

-The snake game that I created for our final project involved a up, down, left, right travelling point, and a randomly placed point on screen, if the point that you are in control of comes into contact with the randomly placed point, controlled points length increases, creating a snake.
+The snake game that I created for our final project involved a up, down, left, right travelling point which took input from the user, and a randomly placed point on screen.
+If the point that you are in control of comes into contact with the randomly placed point, controlled points length increases, creating a snake.
 It is a rendition of the classic snake game found online.

+This project took a lot of time to plan and execute, my partner and I had no previous knowledge of coding in any language because this was the intro class into ICS.
+This was the biggest project that we both had done in java, but with the help of the professors and the TA's we were able to have a fully functioning game.